 “It was a Tuesday.
-It had been about 4 weeks since I had any contact with him, Michael, but there he was knocking at the door.
+It had been weeks since I had any contact with him, Michael, but there he was knocking at the door.
 I was in the bathroom when he had been let in by family members and I heard his voice through the door and I thought, no it can’t be him.
 I must be out of my mind.. but there he was.
 I opened the door and he was sitting in my bedroom.
 On my bed, looking at me as if the past year hadn’t been us at each others throat’s.”

 Dr. Klein: ‘Were you shocked to see him?’